pv62012/amazon-clone/README.old.md

 # amazon-clone
-this is a amzon clone app and i create it in reaccjs. it have all possible functionality that have in amozon. i tried my best
+this is a amazon clone app and i built it in reactjs